WELCOME BY THE PRESIDENT ESU (HK), SIR DAVID AKERS-JONES, KBE, CMG, GBM, JP

 The Play’s the Thing

-The next ESU/Fringe Play-Reading will be held on Monday, 18 September.
-Time: 7.15-9.30pm at “Colette’s”, 2/F, The HK Fringe Club, 2 Lower Albert Road, Central, HK.
-The play to read will be “A View from the Bridge” by Arthur Miller.
+The next ESU/Fringe Play-Reading will be held on Tuesday, 19th June 2018.
+Time: 7.30-9.30pm at “Colette’s”, 2/F, The HK Fringe Club, 2 Lower Albert Road, Central, HK.
+The play this time : Mightier than the Sword : Shakespeare and Zhu Sheng Hao - hot off the press ! a new musical play by our own James Middleton.
 All welcome, whether as listeners or volunteer readers, but please note the play has an adult theme.

 The English-Speaking Union's Annual General Meeting cum Annual Dinner will be held on Monday, 11 December 2017.
 Details to be announced.